 In the 1970’s, 1013 was a photography studio and Plano Printing.
 In 1977, the grandson of SJ Matthews sold the building to Charles Ramay.
 Mr. and Mrs. Ramay had a women’s clothing store named the Clothes Shoppe until they sold the building.

 In 1984, Frank Neal purchased the building and from 1984-2000, 1013 was an antique store, called Simple Country Pleasures.

-In September of 2009, the building was purchased and transformation to event1013 began.
+In September of 2009, the building was purchased by Ron and Deborah Pierce and transformation to event1013 began.